Javea Port (Puerto de Xàbia): A Complete Guide

 Playa Del Tango

-Beyond the port harbour, at the base of Cape San Antonio, you’ll discover the small beach named Playa del Pope or otherwise know as Playa del Tangó.
-Back in the day, the more adventurous locals visit the Tango beach as it was known as a rock jumping spot before being officially closed off in 2014.
-The closure was due to safety concerns and injuries.
+Beyond the port harbour, at the base of Cape San Antonio, you’ll find the small beach called Playa del Pope or Playa del Tangó.
+Back in the day, more adventurous locals visited Tango beach as it was known as a rock jumping spot before being officially closed in 2014 due to safety concerns and injuries.

-Although the beach itself is no longer accessible, Bar Tango still exists and offers a scenic view of the surrounding area.
+Although the beach itself is no longer accessible, Bar Tango still exists and offers scenic views of the surrounding area.

 Church Iglesia de Nuestra Virgen de Loreto